klette/pyroutes/README.rst

 ----------

 pyroutes includes a small xml-based templating system called xml-template.
-For more information about xml-template, check out its bzr-repo from http://bzr.sesse.net/xml-template
+For more information about xml-template, check out its bzr repo from http://bzr.sesse.net/xml-template
 XML-Template is released under the GPLv2 license.